ethHong/ethHong.github.io/_posts/2024-08-10-Reviewing MLE (Maximum Liklihood Estimator).markdown

 published: True
 ---

-# This post review concepts and implications of MLE.

-## Python to model MLE In the next post
+**🗒️This post review concepts and implications of MLE.
+Python to model MLE In the next post.**

 In the next post, I will try to use Python to model MLE, and compare results with Linear Regression model in Scikit Learn.